kyma-incubator/compass/components/gateway/README.md

 ## Overview

-Gateway is a component that exposes a service through which it forwards the incoming requests to backing services (Director and Connector).
-Optionally, Gateway can be configured to send audit logs to specified logging service.
+Gateway is a component that exposes a service through which it forwards the incoming requests to backing services, such as the Director and Connector.
+Optionally, Gateway can be configured to send audit logs to the specified logging service.

 ## Configuration